tommcdo/docs.influxdata.com/content/enterprise_influxdb/v1.7/administration/replication/anti-entropy-command-line.md

 ---
-title: Use "influxd-ctl entropy" commands to  managing entropy
+title: Use "influxd-ctl entropy" commands to  manage entropy
 description: Use the "influxd-ctl entropy" commands to show and repair entropy.
 aliases:
   - /enterprise_influxdb/v1.7/guides/anti-entropy/